Analyzing your content by running Vale from the command line

 You’ve gotten the latest vale-at-red-hat style by running the

-vale sync
+vale synccommand.

 -